zoeShao/An-IOS-App/deliverables/README-02.md

 In the event page, user can see all the events (both the upcoming ones and the past ones).
 By pressing the each event, user can see the detail of the event.

 ### Me Page:
-This page authenticate user using Firebase.
-User requires to registered using email.
-If the email does not in databse,it will ask user to creat a new account then log in.
-After logging in, user is enable to see their unique user id and log in email in the dashboard.
-In addition, user can log out using log out button.
+This page authenticates the user using Firebase.
+The user requires to registered using email.
+If the email does not in the database, it will ask the user to create a new account then log in.
+After logging in, the user is enabled to see their unique user id and login email in the dashboard.
+Also, the user can log out using the log out button.

 ### Back-end:
 See README.md file in BackEnd folder.